devleaks/emitpy-docs/docs/emitpy/Flight/Procedure.md

-#flight #airspace
-Coded Instrument Flight Procedures are read from FAA data files and exposed as flight segments usable by emitpy.
+Coded Instrument Flight Procedures are read from FAA data files and exposed as flight segments usable by Emitpy.

 The following entities are created:

 - Terminal (an airport)
 - RWY (a runway, if available, two opposite runways are paired, like 34L and 16R)
 - SID